EinS4ckZwiebeln/IcarusAdvancedAnticheat/docs/BANNING.md

 ### QBCore

 This snippet requires adding `@oxmysql/lib/MySQL.lua` to `server_script` within your `fxmanifest.lua` file.
-It uses QBCore"s functions to retrieve player information and inserts the data into a `bans` table within a MySQL database.
+It uses QBCore's functions to retrieve player information and inserts the data into a `bans` table within a MySQL database.

 ```lua
 local QBCore = exports["qb-core"]:GetCoreObject()